Evil Dead: Regeneration (PlayStation 2)

 Being a huge fan of the movies, I should be the first one to back anything “Evil Dead.”
 But I’m not cruel or crazy.
 This game was not worth the twenty dollars I spent on it.
 It wouldn’t even be worth ten.
 I bought it in hopes for something new, but it seems like Cranky Pants lives in a fictional world where no one tires of a bland story line, boring cheap levels and a complete lack of effort.
 If you have Hail to the king or Fistful of Boomstick I would suggest sticking with those if you’re itching to punish Deadites.
 It seems like only the title has changed here.

-If you enjoyed this Evil Dead: Regeneration review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Evil Dead: Regeneration review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!